Get Apple Mac Computer Security Help if you think you have been scammed and get help on how to avoid security hacks and scams. Telephone 07800 940756

 Apple Mac Security Information by Keith Thomas – Apple Specialist and Mac Security consultant.

-Read our free guide on the best way how to make your Apple Mac and PC computer safe and secure.
+Read our guide on the best way how to make your Apple Mac and PC computer safe and secure.

 Computer Security Hacks and Scams information by Keith Thomas – Apple Specialist.

-Since the 1990 and during 2000 and now in 2022 computer security and scams are popular, and some of the scams today, are well known, but the best way to deal with computer security and to avoid getting scammed, needs planning and thought, most people that get scammed act too quick and do the wrong action, this is common if you use a smartphone as most people seem to think that a text message is not a scam, or a message from Royal Mail or Amazon, or DHL is not a scam.
+Since the 1990 and during 2000 and now in 2022 and in 2023 computer security and scams are popular, and some of the scams today, are well known, but the best way to deal with computer security and to avoid getting scammed, needs planning and thought, most people that get scammed act too quick and do the wrong action, this is common if you use a smartphone as most people seem to think that a text message is not a scam, or a message from Royal Mail or Amazon, or DHL is not a scam.
 If you get a text or SMS message that you are not expecting then do not reply to the text message or click on any links, its best to find out by contacting the company, to verify the text message, or simply block the text message and report it to Apple, Google, Microsoft!

 - A Text message on your smartphone from a bank, company, royal mail, shopping website, Amazon text scam.